Tell It to the Bees

-Tell It to the Bees is a 2018 British romantic drama film directed by Annabel Jankel and starring Anna Paquin and Holliday Grainger.
+Tell It to the Bees is a 2018 British historical romantic drama film, directed by Annabel Jankel and starring Anna Paquin and Holliday Grainger.
 The screenplay by Henrietta and Jessica Ashworth is based on the 2009 novel of the same name by Fiona Shaw.

 The film had its world premiere at the Toronto International Film Festival as a Special Presentation on 9 September 2018.
 Tell It to the Bees opened in limited release in the United States on 3 May 2019.
 It was released theatrically in the United Kingdom on 26 July 2019.

 Plot

 With her failing marriage and young son, Lydia (Grainger) starts to connect with the town's new doctor Jean (Paquin), who bonds with Lydia's son Charlie after he takes an interest in her bee colonies.
 However, in 1950s rural Scotland, the women's relationship raises questions after the mother and son start to live with her after they get evicted.